Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Related Work

-Two recent studies come closest to a multi-type comparison.
-Rosenblatt et al. (\citeproc{ref-rosenblatt2024data}{2024}) measure five leakage forms on shared neuroimaging datasets with a unified metric, demonstrating that leakage severity depends on dataset size, but their mechanisms are domain-specific (site correction, family structure) and the corpus is connectome data, not general-purpose tabular data.
-Becker and Recamonde-Mendoza (\citeproc{ref-becker2025gap}{2025}) test four pipeline-stage leakages across 30 tabular datasets and six algorithms, independently confirming that feature selection and hyperparameter tuning produce larger distortions than preprocessing (consistent with the Class I/II distinction developed here) but do not include memorization or boundary leakage, nor a unified cross-mechanism effect-size metric.
-To my knowledge, no prior work measures all four mechanism classes in a single controlled experiment on a shared corpus with a unified metric, enabling direct comparison of magnitudes across mechanisms.
+One recent study comes closest to a multi-type comparison.
+Rosenblatt et al. (\citeproc{ref-rosenblatt2024data}{2024}) measure five leakage forms on shared neuroimaging datasets with a unified metric and find that leakage severity depends on dataset size, but their mechanisms are domain-specific (site correction, family structure) and the corpus is connectome data, not general-purpose tabular data.
+This study's high-dimensional wrapper-feature-selection result (+0.018 mean \(\Delta\)AUC at \(p/n >\) 0.1, \(N\) = 49 datasets) aligns with Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002})'s foundational gene-expression finding.
+To my knowledge, no prior work measures all four mechanism classes in a single controlled experiment on a shared corpus with a unified metric.

 \textbf{Practitioner guides.} Raschka (\citeproc{ref-raschka2020modelevaluation}{2020}) provides a thorough tutorial on model evaluation and selection methodology, covering the statistical foundations of cross-validation, bootstrapping, and nested resampling.
 Lones (\citeproc{ref-lones2024pitfalls}{2024}) catalogues common ML pitfalls including several leakage-adjacent issues.
 Both works provide qualitative guidance on leakage avoidance; this study complements them by quantifying which pitfalls matter most.